openHPI/video-player/docs/extending.md

 For more detailed information about observers refer to the [Polymer docs](https://www.polymer-project.org/2.0/docs/devguide/observers).

 When you finished your component, you need to integrate it into the existing components.
-Therefore, you need to edit the component, in which your new component should be integrated.
+To do so, you need to edit the component, in which your new component should be integrated.
-You need add an HTML import for your new component and use the tag of it in the template as follows:
+You need to add an HTML import for your new component and use the tag of it in the template as follows:
 ```html
 ...
 <link rel="import" href="new-component.html">